AartOdding/PortfolioWebsite/content/about/aboutme.md

 rank: 1
 draft: false
 ---
 My name is Aart.
-I am a 3D graphics programmer always trying to combine my technical knowledge with creativity to build fun, interactive and artistic projects.
+I am a 3D graphics programmer always striving to combine my technical knowledge with creativity to build fun, interactive and artistic projects.

 Professionally I mostly work on 3D geometry manipulation algorithms.
 I love working on challenging problems, and creating performant and maintainable code.
 I have set up multiple large projects from the ground up and am no stranger to the entire lifecycle of software development and complex codebases.